-After her first movie role in 1981, the actress remembers job offers "just kept coming," until she was forced to drop out of college for her film career.
+After her first movie role in 1981, the actress remembers job offers "just kept coming," until she was forced to drop out of college to focus on film career.

-Along with her classic rom-coms, she starred in other big hits like Kate and Leopold and City of Angels.
+Along with her classic rom-coms, Ryan starred in box office hits like Kate and Leopold and City of Angels.
 She even voiced the lead character in Anastasia.

 So why does it seem like Meg Ryan disappeared from Hollywood in the early 2000s?

 In fact, she did.
 But first, she was caught up in a tabloid scandal that may have ended her career just as it was at its peak.

 Tabloids and gossip magazines had a field day when the actress nicknamed "America's sweetheart" was caught two-timing Quaid with her costar, Russell Crowe.

 The fact that Meg and Quaid had an eight-year-old son together only attracted even more tabloid attention.